William Hooper Councill High School: History

 Councill Training School, which later became Councill High School, was a school for African American students in Huntsville, Alabama.
 It was named for William H. Councill who helped found the State Normal School for Negroes in Huntsville (predecessor of Alabama A & M University).
 He served as the normal school's principal and as the first president of the college that succeeded it.
 After growing and expanding over the years to include grades through high school, Huntsville's Councill School closed in 1970 after integration.
-The school's alumni association is worl to establish a William Councill High School Park and monument at the site.
+The school's alumni association is working to establish a William Councill High School Park and monument at the site.

 Councill and his family were enslaved before the American Civil War.
 He helped start the Lincoln School, four miles west of Huntsville in 1868.
 It had 36 students by 1870.
 He was a teacher, "colored convention" leader, and also served in government offices during the Reconstruction era.

-A three-room school building was built in 1919 for the new Councill Training Schooll.
-It was designed to serve students in grades 1-6.
+A three-room school building was built in 1919 for the new Councill Training School.
+It was designed to serve students in grades 1–6.
 A grant from the Julius Rosenwald Foundation helped pay for the school.
 In 1948 a new building was constructed and 600 students from grades 1-12 were served.
 Additional classrooms were built in 1958 and 1962 and enrollment reached 950.
 In 1968, as integration was enforced, it was changed to being only a high school.
 It closed in 1970.

-Princapls at the school were Dr. Charles Orr (1948 – 1953), J.H.
+Principals at the school were Dr. Charles Orr (1948 – 1953), J.H.
 Richards (1953 – 1959), and Mr. A.G.
 Adams (1959 – 1970).

 Jeanette Scissum taught at the school.